 Litchfield County is a beautiful place to live and play especially this time of year.
 The rural setting makes for a very pretty picture indeed.
-However, in many areas, that same rural setting might not be the most conducive for trick or treating from house to house if the next house is a mile away!
+In many areas, that same rural setting might not be the most conducive for trick or treating if the next house is a mile away!
 We have to get creative and go where the candy is so we've rounded up a few options for you.
 For more Halloween fun and ideas check out our CT Halloween Guide which includes places to trick or treat in other areas as well.

-New Milford Parks and Rec is organizing a new "safe alternative" to trick or treating this year.
+New Milford Parks and Rec is organizing a "safe alternative" to trick or treating.
 Instead of trick or treating in your neighborhood people are asked to register their vehicles, decorate them and then park around the town green on Halloween night from 5:30-7:30.
 You can pass out candy as children "trunk or treat" from car to car.
 There will be a Zombie "Flash" Mob at 6:30.
 For more information call New Milford Parks and Rec at 860.355.6050.
 If there is heavy rain the event will be canceled.